priyaljain04/Domino-s-Sales/README.md

 ORDER BY
     Year, WeekNumber;

-8. % of Sales by Pizza Category
+9. % of Sales by Pizza Category :
 SELECT pizza_category, CAST(SUM(total_price) AS DECIMAL(10,2)) as total_revenue,
 CAST(SUM(total_price) * 100 / (SELECT SUM(total_price) from pizza_sales) AS DECIMAL(10,2)) AS PCT
 FROM pizza_sales
 GROUP BY pizza_category

-9. % of Sales by Pizza Size
+10. % of Sales by Pizza Size:
 SELECT pizza_size, CAST(SUM(total_price) AS DECIMAL(10,2)) as total_revenue,
 CAST(SUM(total_price) * 100 / (SELECT SUM(total_price) from pizza_sales) AS DECIMAL(10,2)) AS PCT
 FROM pizza_sales
 GROUP BY pizza_size
 ORDER BY pizza_size

-10. Total Pizzas Sold by Pizza Category
+11. Total Pizzas Sold by Pizza Category :
 SELECT pizza_category, SUM(quantity) as Total_Quantity_Sold
 FROM pizza_sales
 WHERE MONTH(order_date) = 2